Anaheim Hit-and-Run Accident Lawyers

 - What Should I Look for in an Anaheim Hit-and-Run Accident Lawyers

 Anaheim is famous for tourism and sports teams.
 The city is known for its attractions, including Disneyland Resort and the Anaheim Convention Center.
-It also boasts two sports teams- the Los Angeles Angels and the Anaheim Ducks.
+It also boasts two sports teams — the Los Angeles Angels and the Anaheim Ducks.
 Visitors can have a fun time in the sun.
 The people of California have made this exciting city their home.
-However, despite the beautiful attractions, the dense population makes traffic accidents inevitable.
+However, despite the beautiful attractions, the dense population means traffic accidents are more likely to occur.

-Unfortunately, hit-and-run accidents commonly happen throughout the city.
-If you find yourself the victim of a hit-and-run accident, you know the frustration locating the responsible party brings.
-The Anaheim hit-and-run accident lawyers at Arash Law, founded by famous attorney Arash Khorsandi, Esq., have decades of experience helping Californians get the compensation they deserve after an accident.
+Hit-and-run accidents can cause serious consequences.
+If you find yourself the victim of one, you may know how frustrating locating the responsible party can be.
+The Anaheim hit-and-run accident lawyers at Arash Law, founded by Arash Khorsandi, Esq., have decades of experience helping Californians learn about their rights after an accident.

 A farm worker, suffered multiple broken bones and other orthopedic injuries resulting from an auto accident where the defendant driver attempted to make a left turn in front of our client in heavy fog.– ARASH KHORSANDI

-According to data collected by the AAA Foundation for Safety, there were 737,100 hit-and-run accidents nationwide for the year the foundation studied.
+According to data collected by the AAA Foundation for Safety, there were 737,100 hit-and-run accidents nationwide in 2015.
 That number reflects a hit-and-run traffic accident every 43 seconds across the country.

 Traffic safety is crucial, especially in large cities with numerous drivers, bicyclists, motorcyclists, and pedestrians sharing the road.
 Some areas of the city are more prone to accidents than others.
 Avoiding congested areas is sometimes feasible.
-Therefore, practicing traffic safety can prevent an accident entirely.
+Therefore, practicing traffic safety can help prevent accidents.

 A traffic accident can happen anywhere and at any time.
-Despite this reality, certain areas in the city are more dangerous than others.
-The following Anaheim intersections are among the most dangerous in the city for motorists.
+Despite this reality, certain areas in the city present more risks than others.
+The following Anaheim intersections are among the most dangerous for motorists in town.

 Harbor Boulevard is one of the busiest streets in Anaheim.
 Accidents happen frequently because of the heavy traffic.
-The intersection of Harbor Boulevard extending from Powder Canyon to Newport Beach is a familiar spot for hit-and-run accidents.
+The intersection of Harbor Boulevard, extending from Powder Canyon to Newport Beach, is a familiar spot for hit-and-run accidents.
+The following intersections are prone to numerous collisions resulting in injuries, posing a safety risk to motorists:

 The citizens of Anaheim must use caution when traveling on Harbor Boulevard.
-This commonly used road has been the site of multiple deadly crashes.
-If you have suffered injuries after an accident on Harbor Boulevard, contact an Anaheim hit & run accident lawyer immediately.
+This heavily used road has been the site of multiple fatal crashes.
+If you have suffered injuries after an accident on Harbor Boulevard, you can contact an Anaheim hit-and-run accident lawyer to learn about your legal options.

 California Hit-and-Run Accident Laws

 Under California law, a hit-and-run accident is a “wobbler” offense.
-A wobbler offense is a crime that a prosecutor may charge as either a misdemeanor or a felony.
+This refers to a crime that a prosecutor may charge as either a misdemeanor or a felony.
 Also known as an “alternative felony/misdemeanor offense,” the prosecutor and judge each have the discretion to lower a felony offense to a misdemeanor.
-In addition to hit-and-run, other California wobbler offenses include domestic violence, sex crimes, and fraud.

 The law on hit-and-run is codified in California Vehicle Code sections 20001 and 20002.
 California law distinguishes between hit-and-run accidents involving only property damage and accidents that cause personal injury.
 Accidents that cause injury carry more severe punishments.
 A hit-and-run accident resulting in another person’s injury or death is a felony offense.

-Under California Vehicle Code section 20001, a driver is guilty of a felony hit-and-run if they leave the scene of an accident.
+Under the California Vehicle Code, a driver may be found guilty of a felony hit-and-run if they leave the scene of an accident.
 Additionally, suppose a driver does any of the following after an accident that results in injury or death.
-In that case, they are guilty of a felony hit-and-run whether they left the scene or not:
+In that case, they might be guilty of a felony hit-and-run, whether they left the scene or not:

 - Failed to provide reasonable assistance to another driver (Reasonable assistance includes providing or arranging transportation to a hospital or emergency room if a medical need is apparent.)

-- If the accident results in death, every driver involved must immediately report the accident to the nearest Department of California Highway Patrol
+- If the accident results in death, every driver involved must immediately report the accident to the nearest California Highway Patrol department.

-Under California Vehicle Code section 20002, a driver is guilty of a misdemeanor hit-and-run if they leave the scene of an accident.
-A driver will be charged with a misdemeanor if the accident only involves property damage.
-In addition to causing property damage, the driver will face a misdemeanor hit-and-run charge under the following circumstances:
+The California Vehicle Code states that a driver can also be found guilty of a misdemeanor hit-and-run if they leave the scene of an accident.
+A driver may be charged with a misdemeanor if the accident only involves property damage.
+In addition to causing property damage, the driver might face a misdemeanor hit-and-run charge under the following circumstances:

 - The driver fails to stop their vehicle at the accident scene immediately.